Here is a collection of information of things on the Kirkwood Community College Campuses that you should know about!

 Late Registration Policy

 The last day to register on EagleNet for a class is the day before it starts.
 Once a class starts, you’ll need faculty and possibly dean signatures to add it.
 If you have any doubts or questions about your schedule, don’t wait to talk to your advisor – make an appointment today!
+If an instructor signs a Late Registration form to let you into their class, your next stop is not One Stop.
+It’s the department office staff, who will process the form.
 Scroll up to Add-Drop for more information.

 Library Textbook Policy

 The library policy is to NOT purchase textbooks.
 This is because given the wide range of titles used by different instructors even within a single class, the cost would be prohibitive to provide them all.
 If any instructor or the department wants to loan us a copy of the textbook they use, we will be glad to put it on reserve.
 Feel free to ask your instructor if they haven’t yet put a copy on reserve.

 Do you know that as a Kirkwood student you’re entitled to a free download of Microsoft 365?
 This is a stripped down version of Office, but should work for any assignment you get a Kirkwood.
 Follow the step by step directions.
 Particularly note the form they want for the e-mail.

 Orientation is mandatory for all new students and offered on several dates prior to the start of the term.
 During orientation, you’ll work with academic advisors, current students and professional staff members to get ready for your transition to Kirkwood Community College.
 At orientation students will: